-Walkabout and Sovereign were chosen as the closest matches as these are both well run companies with projects are in a similar area in Africa (Tanzania and Malawi) to Blencowe's Orom Cross Project in Uganda.
-Once you go further south in Africa it is harder to get things done and there are additional costs in getting a project into production.
+Walkabout and Armadale were chosen as the closest matches as these are both well run companies with projects are in a similar area in Africa (Tanzania) to Blencowe's Orom Cross Project in Uganda.
+Once you go further south in Africa it is harder to get things done, there is more inherent sovereign risk, and there are additional costs in getting a project into production.
+Sovereign Metals' move into rutile muddies the waters a little and makes it difficult to rely on for reliable peer comparisons given the move to refocus the business on rutile.
+Given the lack of valid peer comparisons we have extended the time horizon of our target price to a two-year period.